ashutoshbw/neotoc/README.md

 - **Accessible**.
 - **Zero dependency**.
 - **Performant** and **Lightweight**.
 - **Framework agnostic**.
 You can use it in vanilla HTML CSS JS setup to frameworks like Next.js.
-This is doc is made with Next.js.

 Read the [documentation](https://neotoc.vercel.app/) to get started with it.